Ashlyn Harris: Early life

-Born to Tammye and Mike Harris in Cocoa Beach, Florida, Ashlyn was raised with her older brother, Chris.
+Born to Tammye and Mike Harris, Ashlyn was raised with her older brother, Chris.
 Growing up, she looked up to her brother and frequently joined him and his friends skateboarding and surfing.
 Until the age of 14, she played club soccer with the boys' teams.
-She first played for the Palm Bay Rangers and South Brevard United before playing for the Seminole Ice girls team.
+She first played for the Palm Bay Rangers and South Brevard United before playing for the Seminole Ice girls' team.
 In 2003, Harris won the state championship with the U-17 Indialantic Force.

 Harris attended Satellite High School in Satellite Beach, where she played soccer under coach Fitzgerald Haig.
 Harris helped the team win state championship titles her sophomore and junior year in 2002 and 2003.
 Following her senior season, Harris was named the nation's number one recruit by Soccer America.
 She was then named 2004 Gatorade Player of the Year and 2004 NSCAA Player of the Year.
 At the end of her high school career, Harris was a four-time Parade Magazine All-American, a four-time NSCAA Youth All-American, and a McDonald's All-American.
 She was the first female to be named to four consecutive Parade All-American soccer teams.
 She was named Florida Player of the Year for her last two years at Satellite High School.
 Harris also made All-Conference, All-District, and All-States teams for all fours years.
 In her 65 career games at Satellite High School, she recorded 50 shutouts and had 0.29 goals against average.
 She graduated in May 2004 with a 3.8 GPA.